- Chart

 Leadership and Structure

-Celestica Inc. is led by its executive management team, with a Board of Directors overseeing corporate governance.
-Key leadership roles typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various business segments and functional areas.
-The company operates through a global network of design, engineering, and manufacturing facilities.
+Celestica Inc. is led by a senior executive team, with a Board of Directors overseeing governance.
+Key roles typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various business segments and corporate functions.
+The company operates a global network of manufacturing and design facilities.

 Top Products and Market Share